Significant provisions of the Tax Cuts and Jobs Act relevant to charitable donors.

-- New Development: The Tax Cuts and Jobs Act of 2017 was passed by the U.S. Congress on December 20, 2017 and is awaiting final signature by President Trump.
+- These charts review the tax proposals most relevant to charitable donors in the Tax Cuts and Jobs Act (the Act) as passed by the U.S. Congress December 20, 2017 and signed by President Trump.

 Please read important disclosures at the end of the article.Download Article